As law enforcement officials gather more information about the deadly crime spree, they're providing more details.

 RELATED: Criminal Justice reform bill aims to end cash bail, expand police training, maintain police misconduct records

-A short time later, police said Nightengale returned to the scene of the robbery in the 9300 block of S. Halsted where he then fired shots, striking a Chicago police vehicle.
+A short time later, police said Nightengale returned to the scene of the robbery in the 9300-block of South Halsted where he then fired shots, striking a Chicago police vehicle.

 Evanston police press conference on crime spree, hostage situation

 "As I was parked over here by IHOP, there was a body over here shot up on the ground.
-Female probably like in her mid-40's, bleeding out," said witness Israel Lopez.
+Female probably like in her mid-40s, bleeding out," witness Israel Lopez said.

-Nightengale then led police on a chase eastbound on Howard, where they exchanged gunfire near a Dollar General parking lot and Nightengale was fatally wounded by Evanston police, officials said.
+Nightengale then led police on a chase east on Howard, where they exchanged gunfire near a Dollar General parking lot, and Nightengale was fatally wounded by Evanston police, officials said.

 Thanks to the bravery of @EvanstonPD police officers and with the support of @Chicago_Police officers, a violent criminal and his murderous rampage was stopped. #ChicagoPolice pic.twitter.com/ASHaGgwZf9— Chicago Police Superintendent David O. Brown (@ChiefDavidBrown) January 10, 2021

 "There was an exchange of gunfire.
 I'm not sure who fired first, but it was in response to violence he perpetrated in our town," Cook said.

 Spencer Nabor was in her car about to pull into the CVS parking lot she saw it all unfold.

 "My dog was in the car.
 He was barking because it was so loud.
 Yeah, it was scary, I was screaming," she said.
 "It felt like they are just all around me which is why I was ducking in the car thinking, you know, a shot was going to go right through my car."